Kayaking with Kids Near Oakland - 510 Families

 City Kayak (San Francisco)

-Starting 7/6 they are open Friday, Saturday, Sunday and Monday for walk-in rental and offer a full lineup of tours, including a full moon kayak trip.
-They also offer group trips (6 to 12 people) can be scheduled anytime mid-week.
-Larger groups will be spaced out in groups of 12 or less.
-It has been windy after 2pm, so plan on a morning trip.
+Open Friday, Saturday, Sunday and Monday for walk-in rental and offer a full lineup of tours, including a McCovey Cove trip when there’s a Giant’s game in the stadium.
+They also offer group trips (6 to 12 people) that can be scheduled anytime mid-week.
+Due to SF winds, City Kayak will tell you where you can go.
+Start in the morning for the most options.

 Website >